-We have audited the accompanying combined financial statements of Loma Linda University and LLUH-SB, Inc., which comprise the combined statements of financial position as of June 30, 2022 and 2021, and the related combined statements of activities, and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
+We have audited the accompanying combined financial statements of Loma Linda University and LLUH-SB, Inc. (collectively LLU), which comprise the combined statements of financial position as of June 30, 2023 and 2022, and the related combined statements of activities, and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Loma Linda University at June 30, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of LLU at June 30, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.